A video tutorial on How to Make Red Bean Paste used in Asian pastries and…

 A Little Fun with Leftover Dough

-I had a little leftover dough and so I molded it into a carp using the only plastic fish mold I had on hand.
+I had a little leftover dough and so I molded the dough into a carp using the only plastic fish mold I had on hand.
 If only I had one of those little red baskets to put it in. 😉